asaddi/ComfyUI-YALLM-node/README.md

    Also note that the OpenAI API spec only officially supports temperature and top-p, so what's actually supported will depend on your provider.
 * Seed is exposed and configurable, allowing some degree of determinism.
+* Can optionally pass in an image and query the LLM about it.
+Of course this means the LLM at your remote API needs to support images.
+Also be mindful that some VLMs like Llama 3.2 Vision don't support a system prompt when prompting with an image.
+(Some providers will just silently fail!)

 Aside from adding more samplers (as requested/as I need them), I consider this project feature complete.